jerickilano/premier-zone/deployment/RAILWAY_DEPLOYMENT.md

 ```

 ## Troubleshooting

+### Build Plan Error
+If you get "Nixpacks was unable to generate a build plan" error:
+1. Ensure you've set the root directory to `premier-zone-app` in Railway service settings
+2. Verify that `nixpacks.toml` file exists in the `premier-zone-app` directory
+3. Check that `.railwayignore` file is present to exclude frontend files

+### Other Issues
 - Check Railway logs if deployment fails
 - Ensure all environment variables are set correctly
 - Verify database connection in Railway dashboard
+- Make sure Java 21 and Maven are available (handled by nixpacks.toml)